RobTillaart/PCA9635/README.md

 #### Must

 - improve documentation
+  - restructure readme.md

 #### Should

-- move code from .h to .cpp
+- improve error handling (0.5.0)
+  - return values etc.
+  - documentation.
+- keep in sync with PCA9634 developments

+#### Could

 - unit tests
   - SUB CALL if possible?
   - ALL CALL if possible?
 - add examples
   - read/writeLedOut()
-- improve error handling (0.5.0)
-  - return values etc.
+- **setGroupPWM()**
+  - PWM also in %% ?
-  - documentation.
+- **setGroupFreq()**
+  -  set time in milliseconds and round to nearest value?

-#### Could
+#### Wont

-- sync with PCA9634 developments
+- consider implementing
+  - clearMode1() and clearMode2() functions.
+  - only upon request.
 - merge with PCA9634 and a PCA963X base class if possible
-- restructure function groups
-  - in  .cpp to match .h
-  - readme.md
+  - only upon request.

-#### Wont